-Studies show about 28 million cataract surgeries are performed around the world each year.
+There are about 28 million cataract surgeries worldwide each year.
 Approximately 4 million take place in the United States.2

 Preparing for Cataract Surgery

-Cataract surgery is considered safe.
-But preparation is essential to ensure optimum results and to avoid complications.
+Cataract surgery is safe.
+However, preparation is essential to ensure optimum results and to avoid complications.

-Before surgery, your eye doctor will take measurements of your eyes with an ultrasound test.
-This determines the type of IOLs that will work for you.
-IOL choice is based on eye length and the curvature of the cornea.
+Before surgery, your eye doctor will conduct an ultrasound test to determine your IOL type.
+IOL choice depends on eye length and the curvature of the cornea.

 - Stop taking aspirin or anti-clotting drugs, as these may interfere with normal bleeding

-- Avoid wearing makeup such as mascara, eyeliners, and artificial eyelashes
+- Avoid wearing makeup such as mascara, eyeliners, and false eyelashes

-- On the surgery day, wash your face with soap and water on the day of surgery
+- Wash your face with soap and water on the day of surgery

-- Abstain from drinking alcohol at least 24 hours before surgery
+- Abstain from drinking alcohol at least 24 hours before the procedure

-- Avoid wearing contact lenses at least 3 days before surgery to reduce irritation
+- Avoid wearing contact lenses at least 3 days before the operation

 - Ask a friend or family member to drive you home after surgery because you may experience blurry vision